ChrissSlow/repo-09/Documentation/Jenkins/readme.md

 ## Creating A User

 When first loging in to Jenkins you used the initial password found in jenkins.log.
-To avoid having to type in the same long password again the next time you login, you should create another user.
+To avoid having to type in the same long password over and over again, everytime you log back in, you should create another user.

 In Jenkins:
-1. Go to “Manage Jenkins” > “Manage Users”
+1. Go to **Manage Jenkins** > **Manage Users**

 ![Manage Jenkins](./images/01_manage_jenkins.png)

 ![Manage Users](./images/02_manage_users.png)

 2. Fill in the input fields
-3. Click “Create User”
+3. Click **Create User**

 ![Create User](./images/03_create_user.png)